SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 Mux category:  IDENTICAL

-> **Author's Note:** This specification sets the mux category (as discussed in Section 4 of {{?RFC8859}}) as IDENTICAL, as an RTP mixer which is multiplexing several incoming streams onto one connection needs to provide the same quidance to a RoQ receiver for all multiplexed media flows.
+> **NOTE:** This specification sets the mux category (as discussed in Section 4 of {{?RFC8859}}) as IDENTICAL, as an RTP mixer which is multiplexing several incoming streams onto one connection needs to provide the same quidance to a RoQ receiver for all multiplexed media flows.

 Subject to charset:  No